AnuragGorkar/AnuragGorkar/README.md

   <div style="line-height: 0.8;">💬 Ask me about <strong>Data Science, Python, Machine Learning, or anything <a href="https://adgorkar.vercel.app/#contact">here</a></strong></div>
   <br/>

-  <div style="line-height: 0.8; ">✒️ <strong>Random fun fact every morning:</strong> <!-- START FUN FACT -->The Philippines has about 7,100 islands, of which only about 460 are more than 1 square mile in area.<!-- END FUN FACT --></div>
+  <div style="line-height: 0.8; ">✒️ <strong>Random fun fact every morning:</strong> <!-- START FUN FACT -->What is called a "French kiss" in the English speaking world is known as an "English kiss" in France.<!-- END FUN FACT --></div>
 </div>